panther-labs/panther/docs/gitbook/enterprise/rbac.md

 # Role-Based Access Control
 Role-Based Access Control (RBAC) gives Panther Enterprise deployments fine-grained access control for their user accounts.
-Each user is assigned a role with a fully customizable permission set.

-## Roles
-In Panther Enterprise, a *role* is a configurable set of permissions and every user is assigned exactly one role.
+A *role* is a configurable set of permissions and every user is assigned exactly one role.

-### Default Roles
+## Default Roles
 When you first deploy Panther Enterprise, the following 3 roles are created for you:

 ![Default Roles](../.gitbook/assets/rbac-default-roles.png)